Determinantal Sieving: Introduction

 \subsubsection{Undirected paths and linkages}

-As noted above, among the earliest and most powerful applications of algebraic FPT algorithms is for path and cycle problems.
+As noted above, among the earliest and most powerful applications of algebraic FPT algorithms are path and cycle problems.
 In fact, all the current fastest FPT algorithms for \textsc{$k$-Path} -- randomized time $O^*(1.66^k)$ for undirected graphs~\cite{BjorklundHKK17narrow} and $O^*(2^k)$ for digraphs~\cite{Williams09IPL}; deterministic $O^*(2.55^k)$ time for both variants \cite{Tsur19b} -- ultimately have algebraic underpinnings.

-Another highly surprising result was for the \textsc{$T$-Cycle} problem (we use the name from Fomin et al.~\cite{FominGKSS23soda} to distinguish more clearly from \textsc{$k$-Cycle}).
-Here, the input is an undirected graph $G$ and a set terminals $T \subseteq V(G)$, and the question is whether $G$ contains a simple cycle $C$ that passes through all vertices in $T$.
+Another highly surprising result was for the \textsc{$T$-Cycle} problem (we use the name from Fomin et al.~\cite{FominGKSS24} to distinguish more clearly from \textsc{$k$-Cycle}).
+Here, the input is an undirected graph $G$ and a set of terminals $T \subseteq V(G)$, and the question is whether $G$ contains a simple cycle $C$ that passes through all vertices in $T$.
 This problem was known to be FPT parameterized by $k=|T|$, using graph structural methods, but the running time was impractical~\cite{Kawarabayashi08}.
 Bj\"orklund, Husfeldt and Taslaman~\cite{BjorklundHT12soda} showed an $O^*(2^k)$-time algorithm, based on cancellations in the evaluation of a large polynomial.
 Wahlstr\"om~\cite{Wahlstrom13STACS} showed that the problem even has a \emph{polynomial compression} in $k$, based on a reinterpretation of the previous algorithm in terms of the determinant of a modified Tutte matrix (similar to Bj\"orklund's celebrated $O^*(1.66^n)$-time algorithm for \textsc{Hamiltonicity}~\cite{Bjorklund14detsum}).
 It is this latter determinant approach that we build upon in the algorithms for path and linkage problems in this paper.

 Let $G$ be an undirected graph and $S, T \subseteq V(G)$ be disjoint vertex sets.
 An \emph{$(S,T)$-linkage} in $G$ is a collection of $|S|=|T|$ pairwise vertex-disjoint paths from $S$ to $T$ -- i.e., a vertex-disjoint $(S,T)$-flow assuming that vertices of $S \cup T$ have capacity 1.
 Let $\cP$ be an $(S,T)$-linkage for some $(G, S, T)$.
 A \emph{padding} of $\cP$ is a collection of oriented cycles that covers $G-V(\cP)$, where every cycle has length at most 2 (i.e., every cycle is either a 2-cycle $uvu$ over some edge $uv \in E(G)$ or a loop $v$ on some vertex $v \in V(G)$).
+A \emph{padded $(S,T)$-linkage} is an $(S,T)$-linkage $\cP$ together with a padding of $\cP$.
 We show that there is an enumerating polynomial for padded $(S,T)$-linkages.